plus3it/ash-windows-formula/README.md

 ###ash-windows.delta

-The **Delta baseline** is not included by any other baseline.
+The **Delta baseline** (`ash-windows.delta`) is not included by any other baseline.
 It must be applied using targeting via top.sls, orchestrate, or an external utility.

 Below are all the configuration tasks of the **Delta** policy: